huskyroboticsteam/Orpheus/BaseStation/README.md

 ## Project Layout
 The BaseStation project contains the entry point of the base station in the HuskyRobotics.BaseStation.StartBaseStation class.
 The user interface components are contained in the UserInterface project.
-The VideoStreamer project is for video streaming UI elements.
 Utilities contains methods for use by all base station projects.
-The BaseServer project is for server logic, but may be merged with the BaseStation project.

 ## UI Functions
  - Navigation
  - Diagnostics
  - Video Feed

+## Status Info UI
+ - Wheel spinning/stuck status
+ - Direction of wheels
+ - See the encoders, BE the encoders
+ - Same with arm

 ## Orientation/Informational Map
  - Show current position and direction of rover